nasirkhan/laravel-starter/docs/COMPLETE_TASK_LIST.md

 ---

-**Last Updated:** February 4, 2026 - Architecture Shift to Minimal Core + Feature Packages Strategy.
-Priority: Create laravel-components package (Quick Win).
+**Last Updated:** February 9, 2026 - Moved Backup functionality to module-manager as Backup module (6 files).
+This consolidates backup management into the module system rather than creating a separate laravel-backup-ui package.